 This description of the Ferny Face Shot conjured all sorts of glorious images in my over-active brain of cannons and yells of “Below!” as logs arced through the air before plummeting hundreds of metres.

 Sadly, as I discovered when we climbed the Ferny Face trail, the “shot”, or “shute” as it was also spelled, had more in common with a dirty laundry chute than cannons.
 A log shaped ditch in the ground can still be seen alongside the track today.

 Look closely at your NSW topo map and you will see an odd pattern with the Bellinger River NP boundaries around Fernyface Trail.
 That narrow winding gap is Crown land reserved for travelling stock.
 This is travelling stock route TSR52678 from Thora West up Dorrigo Mountain, now primarily used for fire management and bushwalking.

 Access to this trail is tricky.
-There is a small grassy parking area with a hidden on the uphill side of Waterfall Way, above Thora.
+There is a small grassy parking area on the uphill side of Waterfall Way, above Thora.
 Fernyface Trail begins here.
-Note where the National Park boundary is on your map, as the upper part of the trail is private property.
+Note where the National Park boundary is on your map, and turn around here, as the upper part of the trail is private property.

 After your walk, drive up Waterfall Way to Griffiths Lookout for expansive views over the forested ranges to the ocean.